 INSTRUMENTS / GENERATORS

-| The MIDI Out plugin does not make any sound on its own, it acts as a MIDI controller, sending standard MIDI messages to internal VST plugins or external MIDI hardware.
+MIDI Out does not make any sound of its own, it acts as a MIDI controller sending standard MIDI messages to internal VST plugins or external MIDI hardware.
 8 pages x 9 controllers are freely assignable to parameters on target VST and MIDI devices.

 Using external synthesizers, drum machines & other MIDI devices

-- Send master sync - If the device will play using an internal sequencer, turn ON 'Send master sync' to transmit transport control data (start, stop, tempo, etc).
+- Send master sync - If the device will play using an internal sequencer, turn ON 'Send master sync' to transmit transport control data (start, stop, tempo, etc) from FL Studio.
 Ensure your external MIDI device is set to receive (slave to) MIDI sync data AND is set to the same 'Synchronization type', (MIDI clock, MTC 24, etc), as per the manufacturers instructions.

 - Set the MIDI Channels - Set your external MIDI device to the same MIDI Channel as the MIDI Out plugin.
 There are 16 Channels that allow you to control different MIDI devices on each channel.
 If you set your MIDI device to Omni mode it will respond to all MIDI Channels (see the manufacturers instructions).

 - Connect the audio - Make audio connections from your MIDI device's audio outputs to your soundcard audio inputs.
 This will usually be a line-level input, not a microphone input.

-- Sequence your MIDI device - Enter or record your score data in the Piano roll or Step Sequencer associated with the MIDI Out channel controlling the external hardware.
+- Sequence your MIDI device - Enter or record your score data in the Piano roll or Step Sequencer associated with the MIDI Out controlling the external hardware.

 - Make a live recording - Record the device back into FL Studio, as it is played by the MIDI Out channel.